SeisComP/main/apps/python/descriptions/scevtls.rst

-*scevtls* lists all available event IDs within a given time range to stdout.
+*scevtls* lists the event IDs of all events available in a database or :term:`SCML` file within a given time span.
+The list may be filtered by event type.
+The IDs are printed to stdout.
-Event information are fetched from database or read from a :term:`SCML` file.

 Similarly, use :ref:`scorgls` for listing all origin IDs.
-In extension to *scevtls* and :ref:`scorgls` :ref:`scquery` can search for parameters based on complex custom queries.
+In extension to *scevtls* and :ref:`scorgls`, :ref:`scquery` can search for parameters based on complex custom queries.